softwaresaved/2021-12-06-ssi-lsst-uk/index.md

 <h3 id="schedule">Materials & Schedule</h3>
 The [material to be covered at the workshop](https://softwaresaved.github.io/python-intermediate-development/index.html) is available online but is still in development and thus may change.

-Provisional schedule is shown below - be aware that there might be slight shift between the actual material covered on each day.
+Provisional schedule is shown below - be aware that there might be slight shift between the actual material covered on each day as you will be asked to finish all tasks from the previous day before moving forward.

 <div class="row">
 <!--  <div style="padding-left: 15px;">Before the workshop: please fill in the <a href="{{ site.pre_survey }}{{ site.github.project_title }}">pre-workshop survey</a></div>-->